Ning-L/30DaysOfPython/notes.md

         print(f"{key} = {kwargs[key]}")
     return kwargs
 """
-'**kwargs' (equivalent to '...' in R) which captures the extra arguments and stores them as a dictionary
+'**kwargs' (abbr for keyword arguments, equivalent to '...' in R), which captures the extra arguments and stores them as a dictionary
 """

 print(packing_person_info(name="Asabeneh", ountry="Finland", city="Helsinki", age=250))